Jacob-Ismail-Curtis/Jacob-Ismail-Curtis/README.md

 🚀 Startups and entrepreneurship also hold a special place in my heart.
 I am captivated by the dynamic, agile and hands-on nature of startups.
 My previous experience at SpotGenius, an AI-powered parking detection platform, gave me invaluable insights into the fast-paced startup environment.
 It was here that I thrived, tackling challenges head-on, and witnessing firsthand the power of collaboration and teamwork.

-🌟 I'm on a constant quest for knowledge, looking to connect with like-minded professionals, mentors, and enthusiasts who share my passion for Software Engineering, Machine Learning, startups, and entrepreneurship.
+🌟 I'm on a constant quest for knowledge, looking to connect with like-minded professionals, mentors, and enthusiasts who share my passion for Software Engineering, AI, startups, and entrepreneurship.
 Feel free to reach out to me for insightful discussions, networking opportunities, or just a friendly chat. 🌐

 ## Education